 The descent from the col went with barely a hitch (although Bas briefly dislocated his shoulder when his wrist got stuck in the strap of his poles!).
 Before long we found ourselves approaching the refuge Jean Collet.
 We were all pretty tired by this point, but luckily we only had to walk fifteen minutes further until we found a suitable place to set up our tents.
 A light rain began to fall as we started preparing our supper of soup, couscous, and the remains of the cheese.
 The raclette was certainly less pleasant this time around!

-On Sunday we only had a few hours walking before reaching the road, and we all managed to hitch hike back (although Bas and I had to fiddle around with trains to get all the way back to Grenoble) in time for celebratory beers.
+On Sunday we only had a few hours walking before reaching the road, and we all managed to hitch hike back in time for celebratory beers.

 All the photos are copyright Bas Nijholt 2017.